 Will God somehow force us to choose to do what is right or Godly?
 And will He forcibly prevent us – strive or struggle though we might – from doing the evil thing we desire or want to choose?
 God did not do that with our first parents, Adam and Eve.
 God gave them the choice to eat or not eat the fruit He forbade them to.
 But, as the well-known story goes, they chose, they used their human will, to disobey God, and they died.
 [See: “Your Eyes Will Be Opened!” and The “Stupidity” of God .]

 Satan sets up strongholds in the hearts and minds of sinners (2 Corinthians 10:4) in such a way that they are so trapped and bound as to be unable to escape, but for God’s intervention.
 Satan’s way is the way of bondage, whereas God’s way is the way of freedom and liberty (Romans 6:18, 22; 8:2).
-[See: Freed From Bondage.]
+The apostle Paul affirms: “Where the Spirit of the Lord is, there is liberty” (2 Corinthians 3:17).
+[See: Freed From Bondage and Mind Control.]

 Satan’s way is the way of oppression and cruelty — with the intent to murder and destroy (John 8:44).
 Jesus came to heal and liberate His chosen ones who in the past were “oppressed by the Devil” (Acts 10:38).